fbohz/fbohz.github.io/_posts/2020-09-14-data-structures_pt1.markdown

   - with hash tables key is like our index in arrays.
   - this is done through a hash function.
 - Hash Functions:
-  - Fn that generates a value of fix length for every input received.
+  - Functions that generates a value of fix length for every input received.
-  - Idempotent: an fn given an input always has the same output.
+  - Idempotent: an function that given an input always has the same output.
 - Hashes could be a bit slower because of hash functions.
   - We need them to be really fast then.
-The hashing fn then is really fast.
+The hashing function then is really fast.
 - When declared hash properties are created somewhere in memory.
 - Accessing properties some cases can be O(1)
 - **Probably most common interview question**.
-  - Optimizing nested loops O(n^2) to O(n) with hash tables.
+  - Optimizing nested loops `O(n^2)` to `O(n)` with hash tables.

 Remember:

 - Hashes have fast lookups, fast inserts, and flexible keys.
 - However they are unordered and have slow key iteration.
 - With hash tables we **increase space complexity (tradeoff)**

 **Hash Collisions**